 Crowd funding or crowdfunding (alternately investment crowdfunding, securities crowdfunding, crowdinvesting, crowd financing, debt crowdfunding, crowdlending or equity crowdfunding) describes the collective effort of individuals who network and pool their resources, usually via the Internet, to support efforts initiated by other people or organizations.
-Crowdfunding is used in support of a wide variety of activities, including disaster relief, citizen journalism, support of artists by fans, political campaigns, company funding, movies or free software development, and scientific research.
+Crowdfunding also includes Peer to Peer Lending but has recently been re-labled as “Marketplace Lending” as a growing number of direct lending platforms are using institutional money or their own balance sheet to finance loans.
+Crowdfunding is used in support of a wide variety of activities, including, businesses, disaster relief, citizen journalism, support of artists by fans, political campaigns, company funding, movies or software development, and scientific research.

 Types of Investors